timthepost/runa/README.md

 - Runs in foreground or daemon
 - Only talks to the bus (no console I/O), but otherwise carries on simultaneous turn-based conversations using different persona settings.
 - Is easy to build, very difficult to design.
-Current development focus.
+- Current project development focus (what Tim is working on, mostly, right now).
+- Looks like it's coming together in Rust.

 #### `alethia`